jay-johnson/deploy-to-kubernetes/docs/source/ceph.rst

 #.
 Fix ``/etc/fstab`` on all vms

-    .. warning:: Only run these steps this when the cluster can be taken down as it will interrupt services
+    .. warning:: Only run these steps when the cluster can be taken down as it will interrupt services

     Confirm the ``/etc/fstab`` entry has the correct value: